 We could all use a podiatrist from time to time.
 Women especially are prone to foot problems due to the high-heeled shoes they wear on a daily basis all year round.
 High-heeled shoes rarely offer the right support and are one of the leading causes of foot problems.

 Get a podiatrist to check out your stride and advise you on the best type of shoes for your feet or exercise you can do to improve the way you move.

 You should seek a podiatrist if you:

-A good podiatrist will help you find shoes that will provide you with good arch support, cushioning for the heel, and proper shock absorption.
-But remember, prevention is always better than a cure.
+A good podiatrist will help you find shoes that will provide you with good arch support, cushioning for the heel and proper shock absorption.
+However, remember, prevention is always better than a cure.

 Our feet have tackled around 75,000 miles by the time we reach middle age.
 If you’re a runner or more active than the average, that mileage is likely to be significantly higher, meaning more strain and pressure on your feet.